KSPModdingLibs/KSPBuildTools/README.md

   `git submodule add https://github.com/KSPModdingLibs/KSPBuildTools.git`

 * For the github actions and workflows, you can directly reference this repository from your own workflows.
-TODO: provide starter workflows
+[This repo](https://github.com/KSPModdingLibs/.github/tree/main/workflow-templates) contains workflow templates that you can start from.
 * Or you can copy the files you want into your own repository and use them however you like - though that will make it harder to get updates

 Most things in this repository will work best if you have a directory in your repository that corresponds to the directory that the user will install into GameData (or several such directories).
 Placing these into a GameData folder in your repository is recommended but not required.

 While working on your mod, I recommend that you create a junction or symlink from the game's GameData folder pointing at the content folder in your repository.
 That way any changes you make will be immediately available and you don't need to deploy or copy anything.
 If you'd like to see other workflows supported please ask!

-# KSPCommon.props
+# KSPCommon.targets

-This is a [msbuild](https://learn.microsoft.com/en-us/visualstudio/msbuild/msbuild-concepts) property file that you can include in your .csproj files.
+This is a [msbuild](https://learn.microsoft.com/en-us/visualstudio/msbuild/msbuild-concepts) targets file that you can include in your .csproj files.

 What it does: